 MS Rotterdam - Billboard Onboard

-In the theater, the BBC film production "Planet Earth II in Concert" is shown on a big screen.
+The BBC film production "Planet Earth II in Concert" will be shown on a big screen in the theater.
 The musicians of the Lincoln Center Stage play to the extraordinary film recordings.

 The evening shows by the Indonesian and Filipino members of the crew are just as well attended.
 We are always surprised at how many artistic talents there are on cruise ships.

 A few years ago we were on Curaçao with the Holland America's Koningsdam.
 The Koningsdam docked at the mega pier built for large cruise ships.
 Little Rotterdam, on the other hand, drives through the Sint Annabaai, turns in Schottegat and arrives at Mathey Wharf at the Kura Hulanda Hotel.

 MS Rotterdam at Mathey Wharf behind it the Koningin Julianabrug